syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/events.md

 ## cellDoubleClick

-When a double click is done on a HeatMap cell, the [cellDoubleClick](../api/heatmap/celldoubleclick/) event is triggered.
-To know more about the arguments of this event, refer [here](../api/heatmap/iCellDoubleClickEventArgs/).
+When you double click on a HeatMap cell, the [cellDoubleClick](../api/heatmap/celldoubleclick/) event is triggered.
+To know more about arguments of this event, refer [here](../api/heatmap/iCellDoubleClickEventArgs/).

 {% if page.publishingplatform == "typescript" %}